Over time we've recieved many of the same questions via email or social

 Sometimes another player may also happen to have a great week and gain more

-than 3 strokes per round, while other weeks this does not happen.
-To get a better sense of the relationship
+than 3 strokes per round, while other weeks this doesn't happen.

 The intuition behind the expected wins calculation is simple.
 For example, to estimate